cycleplatform/docs-portal/docs/reference/containers/configuration/runtime.md

 **Workdir** - define the full path to be used when setting the containers working directory.

+## Devices

+**Shared Host Memory Size** - this section allows the user to override the default shared memory at /dev/shm.

+Values can be entered in the following format: `number` `size`.

+Example: `200M`, `1G`

 ## SECCOMP

 Currently, [seccomp](https://man7.org/linux/man-pages/man2/seccomp.2.html) is enabled on containers by default.
-To disable SECCOMP, a user must go to the contianer config > runtime setttings and select the disable checkbox.
+To disable SECCOMP, a user must go to the container config > runtime settings and select the disable checkbox.

 ## Host